Better Scenery (2000)

 Situated here, in this place, is a sign which describes the location of this sign you have just finished reading.

-[Text on sign in Arizona desert]
+[Text for sign in Arizona desert:]

 Better Scenery